MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Results and discussion

-We now investigate the impact of the environmental factors on the presence of AGNs in dwarf galaxies.
-Figure.~\ref{fig:environ_AGN} shows the AGN fraction of our sample for galaxies that are isolated, in voids and part of a group/cluster.
-We find a consistent trend in all three factors: the AGN fraction tends to be higher for galaxies located in less dense environments.
-We confirm this by performing $\chi^{2}$-tests to determine the statistical differences in the AGN fractions of the samples of each factor, as shown in Table~\ref{tab:env_chi_test}.
-Since the group richness factor has more than two categories, its effect size is measured by the Cram{\'e}r $V$ instead of the $\varphi$ coefficient.
-Except for field vs. group galaxies, all differences are statistically significant, although with a weak effect size ($\varphi, V < 0.2$).
-These results indicate that being part of a cluster has the strongest effect on dwarf galaxy quenching.
-This is in agreement with \citet{Whitherspoon2024}, who identified AGNs by applying the [NII]-BPT and [SII]-BPT diagrams on a sample also extracted from MaNGA (although using a stellar mass limit of $M_{\star}\leq 10^{9.7} \text{ M}_{\odot}$) and found that low-mass galaxies hosting AGNs are more likely to be found in isolation or in low-mass groups in comparison to non-AGN galaxies.
-Simulations also agree with our results.
-For instance, using \textsc{IllustrisTNG}, \citet{Kristensen2021} found a preference for higher density environments for non-AGN dwarf galaxies.
-Similar results were reported by \citet{Tremmel2024} using the \textsc{Romulus} cosmological simulation, who found that dwarf galaxies in clusters are less likely to host X-ray luminous AGNs than those in the field.
-In contrast, several observational works report no significant difference between the environments of AGN and non-AGN dwarf galaxies.
-For example, \citet{Kristensen2020} identified AGNs based on emission-line fluxes in a sample of 62258 dwarf galaxies and did not find any environmental difference between AGN and non-AGN dwarf galaxies in the local Universe.
-Similar results were reported by \citet{Manzano2020}, and also by other authors who identified AGNs based on radio emissions \citep{Davis2022}, SED fitting \citep{Bichanga2024} or even combinations of methods at different wavelengths \citep{Siudek2022}.
-Particularly for voids, \citet{Liu2015} report that AGNs in voids are similarly abundant to those in walls.
-We note that this is the only instance we could find in the literature that includes the stellar mass range of dwarf galaxies, however the mass distribution of their ``faint sample'' also includes a good portion of non-dwarf galaxies ($M_{\star}> 10^{10} \text{ M}_{\odot}$), meaning that the present work is effectively the first to report the AGN fraction of dwarf galaxies in voids.
-Interestingly, some authors have found that the AGN fraction actually increases in higher density environments using samples that include but are not limited to dwarf galaxies.
-For instance, \citet{Peluso2022} observed a significantly higher AGN incidence in galaxies undergoing ram pressure stripping, which happens most efficiently in clusters and massive groups \citep{Hester2006}; and \citet{Hashiguchi2023} found that the AGN fraction of cluster galaxies is always higher than that of field galaxies, however in both cases it is possible that the results are mainly driven by the non-dwarf galaxy portion of the respective samples.
 Similarly to the previous sections, we investigate if the discrepancies between our results and those mentioned above are related to SF contamination, by removing the SF-AGN from our sample.
 Unlike the case of mergers, we actually find a qualitative difference in the results, as shown in Fig.~\ref{fig:environ_AGN_NoSFAGN}: except for voids, the AGN fraction of dwarf galaxies is now higher for denser environments.
-A possible explanation for this is that the SFR of dwarf galaxies tends to decrease in denser environments, as suggested by Fig.~\ref{fig:SFR_environment} and observed by other authors (e.g. \citealp{Geha2012, Stierwalt2015} although contradicting results were found by \citealp{Siudek2022}), since as a consequence SF-AGN galaxies are more likely to be concentrated in the lower density environments than composite and robust AGN galaxies.
+A possible explanation for this is that the SFR of dwarf galaxies tends to decrease in denser environments, as suggested by Fig.~\ref{fig:SFR_environment} and observed by other authors (e.g., \citealp{Geha2012, Stierwalt2015} although contradicting results were found by \citealp{Siudek2022}), since as a consequence SF-AGN galaxies are more likely to be concentrated in the lower density environments than composite and robust AGN galaxies.
 This drastic change could also explain the differences between the results shown in Fig.~\ref{fig:environ_AGN} and the aforementioned works since, except for \citet{Peluso2022} and \citet{Whitherspoon2024} (the results of the latter being consistent with ours), none of them use IFU spectroscopy, which has the advantage of being able to reveal the presence of AGNs that may be missed by other methods \citep{Mezcua2020, Mezcua2024}.
 The discrepancy between our work and \citet{Peluso2022} is possibly due to the fact that they only used the [NII]-BPT diagram to identify AGNs, which in our case would result in all SF-AGN being classified as just SF \citep[see Sect.~\ref{sec:AGNsel} and][]{Mezcua2024}.